Kobe-15/AirHaven_AI-ML/README.md

 - Feature scaler for normalization
 - Metadata with training configuration and performance metrics

-## Contributing
+## License

-This is a thesis project for educational purposes at PLM.
-External contributions are not expected but feel free to fork and explore.
+This project is part of an academic thesis.
+All rights reserved.